‘Married To Medicine’ Stars Says There’ll Be A Season 5

 A video posted by @marriedtomedicine on

 Mariah told viewers during her Facebook Live session that she and Quad, with whom she used to be best friends with, don’t actually have as big of a problem with one another as it seems on the show.
 Mariah did, however, make it clear that she and Quad still don’t have a friendship with one another.
 Mariah also revealed that Dr. Jackie has, since day one, never liked her.
-When one viewer asked if people will see the “real” Dr. Jackie come out on season 5, Mariah said that people have already seen how Dr. Jackie really is.
+When one viewer asked if people will see the “real” Dr. Jackie come out on Season 5, Mariah said that people have already seen how Dr. Jackie really is.

-On Twitter, Dr. Jackie thanked viewers for their support and said that season 4 was “amazing.”
+On Twitter, Dr. Jackie thanked viewers for their support and said that Season 4 was “amazing.”

 This was an amazing season!
 Everyone thanks for your support #married2med